 Remember the step-by-step directions and detailed ingredient list are below, in the printable recipe card at the bottom of the post, as well as the nutritional information.

-• Sweet Vidalia Onions: The star of the soup, sweet Vidalia onions are known for their mild and sweet flavor, which caramelizes beautifully to form the base of this rich, flavorful soup.
+• Sweet Vidalia Onions: Known for their mild and sweet flavor, which caramelizes beautifully to form the base of this rich, flavorful soup.

-• Milk or Heavy Cream: Introduces a luxurious creaminess to the soup, making it rich and velvety smooth.
+• Milk or Heavy Cream: Adds the creaminess to the soup, making it rich and velvety smooth.

-• Salt and Pepper: Essential for seasoning, they enhance the natural flavors of the ingredients, bringing balance to the soup’s overall taste.
+• Salt and Pepper: Enhance the natural flavors of the ingredients

-• Shredded Cheddar Cheese: Adds a sharp, tangy flavor that contrasts beautifully with the sweetness of the onions, and melts into the soup for added richness.
+• Shredded Cheddar Cheese: Adds a sharp, tangy flavor that contrasts with the onions.

 • Optional Garnishes: Freshly chopped chives or a sprinkle of additional shredded cheese can be used to garnish the soup before serving, adding a pop of color and texture.